dboddie-canonical-work/disgorged-docs/glossary.rst

 By default, the *snapcraft* command uses Multipass to isolate the build process from the host system.

-See `Building your snap <snapcraft-overview.md#glossary-heading--building-your-snap>`__ for further details.
+See :ref:`snapcraft-overview-building-your-snap` for further details.

-.. _glossary-heading--parallel-installs:
+.. _glossary-parallel-installs:

 parallel installs
 ~~~~~~~~~~~~~~~~~